 - 200g cherry tomatoes

-- 2 cloves of garlic, fresh basil, olive oil, salt, and pepper
+- 2 cloves garlic, fresh basil, olive oil, salt, and pepper

 Preparation:

 - Cook the pasta al dente.
-Meanwhile, brown the sliced garlic in a pan with oil and add the halved cherry tomatoes.
+Meanwhile, brown sliced garlic in a pan with oil and add halved cherry tomatoes.
 Cook for 5 minutes.

-- Add the drained and flaked albacore tuna, sauté briefly without breaking it up too much.
+- Add the drained and flaked tuna, sauté briefly without breaking it up too much.

 - Add the drained pasta, mix well, and serve with fresh basil and a drizzle of raw oil.